Preparing for Your Surgery

 Please arrive at your scheduled check-in time.
 Your check-in time is not the time of your actual procedure: we will need time with you to prepare.

 I brought my driver/support person; where should they wait?

 Two persons accompanying you may stay with you in your pre-surgical suite until you are wheeled to the operating room.
 Visitors, friends, and relatives are not permitted in the operating suites, and may await the completion of your surgery in the comfortable lounge near the desk (this lounge can get busy; please bring only your dearest support persons).
 People accompanying you on the day of surgery may also wish to wait in the cafeteria or browse in the gift shop.
 A nurse will notify your friend/relative/support person when you can be seen.
 Your driver/support should speak to the nurse to ensure he/she understands instructions for your care.

-Your nurse will give you a copy of your Discharge Instructions.
-If you have questions about your Discharge Instructions call your doctor’s office or call Surgical Services at (315) 261-5975.
+Once you are ready to be discharged, your nurse and or surgeon will review your post-operative instructions with you and your family member.
+If you have questions about your Discharge Instructions call your surgeon's office or call Surgical Services at 315-261-5975.